drivebrandstudio/Craft5-UI/README.md

 ```bash
 git push origin main
 ```
+> [!TIP]
+> You can skip to the Hosting section if you don't care about local stanup.
 - Remove .example from .env
 - Paste in the db URL and CMS token (remove "Authorization: Bearer")
 - NPM install
 - Use TODOTree or Search for TODO and finish all
 - npm run dev

+## Hosting the 2 projects
+- Purchase a Digital Ocean droplet
+- Connect the droplet to RunCloud
+- Create 2 system users and generate a password.
+Store in hosting&domains
+- Create a DB user, then a DB in runcloud.
+- Create 2 webapps, one for the ui and one for the db
+  - Prefer www version
+  - Put the deploy keys in each runcloud project
+- Using the Digital Ocean console or SSH (vscode or other) into the DB server
+  - run `gunzip db.sql.gz`
+  - run `mysql -u <db_user_name> -p <db_name> < db.sql`
+- Add to DNS records
+  - if domain
+    - A record @ server_ip 600s
+    - CName www url_name.com.
+1hour
+  - if subdomain
+    - A record url_name server_ip 1hour
+    - CName *.url_name url_name.com.
+1hour
+- Add SSL record
+- Add .htaccess file do server DB project
+- Add NGINX config to server ui runcloud webapp settings
+- Create the graphql schema and token
+- Fill in the .env file in the server ui project
+- Run `pm2 start npm --name "<give_reasonable_name>" -- start`

 ## Environment Variables